mishalalex/mishalcode/README.md

     1.  problem model is for problems which the user can solve
     2.  build a relation to user model with one user to many problem relationship that if a user is deleted, all the problems created by the user is also deleted
     3.  run prisma commands to set the db:
-        1.  npx prisma generate
+        1.  npx prisma generate // prisma generates the new models in the schema.model in the prisma client instance
-        2.  npx prisma migrate dev
+        2.  npx prisma migrate dev // migrates the database from prisma client
-        3.  npx prisma db push
+        3.  npx prisma db push // pushes the changes to db
-        4.  npx prisma studio
+        4.  npx prisma studio // opens UI for prisma
 18. install & setup judge0 using docker (can be skipped by using sulu judge0 api (third party api))
     1. install docker docker-compose docker.io
        1. sudo apt install docker docker-compose docker.io